Career Development

 This stream allows for customization of the second year of training to align with individual career goals.
 Trainees may complete electives at community or regional sites where there is potential for future employment, enabling exposure to local practice models and practice environments.
 Selective experiences may also be chosen to develop additional expertise in desired subspecialty areas of nephrology, including opportunities for focused clinical or research skill development.

-Career planning within this stream is aligned with subspecialty training during the PGY6 year to support readiness for independent practice.
+Career planning within this stream is aligned with subspecialty training during the PGY6 year to gain additional, unique skills for the job market.
 Trainees may also be encouraged to undertake a junior consultant elective, during which they will function at a consultant level under direct supervision, including leading inpatient ward care, to support the transition to independent practice.

 The overarching goal of the Community Nephrology Stream is to provide trainees with tailored clinical experiences, mentorship, and practice-ready skills that position them to obtain community nephrology roles that best align with their professional goals and practice preferences.